 We know that as a small business owner in Oregon, you’re eager to stay on top of the recent minimum wage increases.
-To help you do just that, we’ve put together this quick guide with all the info you need to know.
+To help you do just that, we’ve put together this quick guide with all the info you need to know in 2023.

-What is the new minimum wage in Oregon?
+What is the new minimum wage in Oregon for 2023?

 Are there plans to change the minimum wage in Oregon?

 Yes.
 Senate Bill 1532 calls for a series of annual minimum wage rate increases from July 1, 2016, through July 1, 2022.
 Beginning July 1, 2023, the Oregon minimum wage rate will be adjusted annually based on the Consumer Price Index.

 |July 1, 2022||$13.50||$14.75||$12.50|

 |July 1, 2023||Adjusted based on Consumer Price Index||$1.25 more than standard minimum wage||$1 less than the standard minimum wage|

 How should small business owners prepare for Oregon minimum wage and paid leave increases?

 Every business is different, so there isn’t one right way to prepare.
 Here are a few options you may want to consider: